-The original parallel version of OVERFLOW-D uses a grid grouping strategy based on a bin-packing algorithm [21].
-It is a simple clustering technique that strives to maintain a uniform number of weighted grid points per group while retaining some degree of connectivity among the grids within each group.
-It first sorts the grids by size in descending order, and assigns a grid to every empty group.
+The original parallel version of OVERFLOW-D uses a grid grouping strategy based on a binpacking algorithm [13].
+It is one of the simplest clustering techniques that strives to maintain a uniform number of "weighted" grid points per group while retaining some degree of connectivity among the grids within each group.
+Prior to the grouping procedure, each grid is weighted depending on the physics of the solution sought.
+The goal is to ensure that each weighted grid point requires the same amount of computational work.
+For instance, the execution time per point belonging to near-body grids requiring viscous solutions is higher than that for the inviscid solutions of off-body grids.
+The weight can also be deduced from the presence or absence of a turbulence model.
+The bin-packing algorithm then sorts the grids by size in descending order, and assigns a grid to every empty group.
 Therefore, at this point, the G largest grids are each in a group by themselves.
 The remaining grids are then handled one at a time.
 Each grid is assigned to the smallest group that satisfies the connectivity test with other grids in that group.
 The connectivity test only inspects for an overlap between a pair of grids regardless of the size of the boundary data or their connectivity to other neighboring grids.
 The process terminates when all grids are assigned to groups.

 Our third performance enhancement technique is to devise and implement a more sophisticated grid grouping algorithm that incorporates more of the parameters discussed at the beginning of this section.
 It is based on a graph representation of the overset grid system.
 The nodes of the graph correspond to the near- and off-body grids, while an edge exists between two nodes if the corresponding grids overlap.
 The nodes are weighted by the weighted number of grid points and the edges by the communication volume.
 Given such a graph with Z nodes and E edges, the problem is to divide the nodes into G sets such that the sum of the nodal weights in each set are almost equal while the sum of the cut edges' weights is minimized.
-This is the classical graph partitioning problem that is widely encountered in the parallel computing arena [16].
-Such a grouping strategy is, in theory, more optimal than bin-packing in that the grids in each group enjoy higher intra-group dependencies with fewer intergroup exchanges.
+This is the classical graph partitioning problem that is widely encountered in the parallel computing arena [12].
+Such a grouping strategy is, in theory, more optimal than bin-packing in that the grids in each group enjoy higher intra-group dependencies with fewer inter-group exchanges.

-To address the grid grouping problem in OVERFLOW-D, we have implemented a graph partitioning algorithm based on EVAH [8].
+The graph partitioning algorithm that we have implemented in OVERFLOW-D to address the grid grouping problem is based on EVAH [4].
 It consists of a set of allocation heuristics that considers the constraints inherent in multi-block CFD problems.
-EVAH was initially developed to predict the performance scalability of overset grid applications on large numbers of processors, particularly
+EVAH was initially developed to predict the performance scalability of overset grid applications on large numbers of processors, particularly within the context of distributed grid computing across multiple resources [2].
+In this work, we have modified EVAH to cluster overset grids into groups while taking into account their relative overlaps.